Masterb1234/obsidian-post-webhook/README.md

 ### Response Handling

-The plugin can automatically append Webhook responses to your notes:
+The plugin can automatically insert Webhook responses into your notes:

-1. Enable "Attach Response" in plugin settings
+1. Enable "Attach Response" in webhook settings
-2. When sending a note, any response from the Webhook will be appended at the bottom with a separator line
+2. When sending a note/selection, any response will be inserted:
-3. Perfect for receiving processed data, AI responses, or confirmation messages
+   - For full notes: Appended at the bottom
+   - For selections: Inserted after the selected text

 ## License